pegeler/tocgen/README.md

                         The width of indentation.
   -f {markdown,html}, --format {markdown,html}
-                        The output format. (default: markdown) -o OUTFILE, --outfile OUTFILE
+                        The output format. (default: markdown) -c, --use-custom-anchors
+                        Activates extended Markdown syntax support for custom heading anchors.
+For example, "## Introduction
+                        {#intro}" will result in the heading text "Introduction" and the anchor link "#intro".
+Ignored if the input file is not ".md" extension.
+  -o OUTFILE, --outfile OUTFILE
                         A file to write output.
 Writes to STDOUT if not specified.
 ```

 After installation, you will have access to a console utility called `toc_gen`.